spotinst/help/src/docs/ocean/getting-started/aks/README.md

 Complete the following steps:

 1. Create a Spot token (or use an existing one) and copy it to the text box.

-2. Use either Helm (preferred option), Terraform (Ocean Controller module [ocean-controller](https://registry.terraform.io/modules/spotinst/ocean-controller/spotinst/latest)) or Kubectl to install the Ocean Kubernetes controller.
+2. To install the Ocean Kubernetes controller, use either Helm (the preferred option), Terraform (the Ocean Controller module [ocean-controller](https://registry.terraform.io/modules/spotinst/ocean-controller/spotinst/latest)), or Kubectl.

-* **Helm**: Install the Ocean controller with Helm is preferred since it allows you to customize using command line options or using `values.yaml`.
+* **Helm**: Installing the Ocean controller with Helm is preferred since it allows you to customize using command-line options or `values.yaml`.
 Install **Helm 3.x** and add the `spotinst` repo.
-Then use the `helm install` command with set command line options to install Ocean controller in separate spot-ocean namespace
+Then, use the `helm install` command with set command-line options to install the Ocean controller in a separate spot-ocean namespace.

-* **Kubectl**: Run the controller `init.sh` (bash) script on a workstation with `kubectl` command-line and ensure that kube-config is set to the AKS cluster context.
-The script installs the controller in the kube-system namespace (default) and creates the corresponding Kubernetes components - controller deployment, secret, config-map, service account.
+* **Kubectl**: Run the controller `init.sh` (bash) script on a workstation with the `kubectl` command line and ensure that kube-config is set to the AKS cluster context.
+The script installs the controller in the kube-system namespace (default) and creates the corresponding Kubernetes components—controller deployment, secret, config-map, and service account.

 3. Click **Test Connectivity** to confirm that the Ocean Controller is functioning in the cluster.
 Allow approximately two minutes for the test to complete.
-It is successfully completed when a green OK is displayed as soon as the Ocean controller pod runs in the AKS cluster and is able to communicate with the Ocean SaaS engine.
+It is successfully completed when a green OK is displayed as soon as the Ocean Controller pod runs in the AKS cluster and can communicate with the Ocean SaaS engine.

 Additional Tips:

-* If the controller connectivity failed, check the token created and verify you have the right permissions.
+* If the controller connectivity was unsuccessful, check the token created and verify you have the right permissions.
 Azure custom role with required [Ocean AKS permissions [JSON]](https://github.com/yaruslavm/spot-Ocean/blob/main/Spot%20Azure%20Infra%20Permissions%20v2.json) should be applied at least 30 -60 min before you start the AKS cluster import or migration.
-* To make changes to the controller init.sh script, download it, edit it and then execute it from the command line (bash shell).
+* To make changes to the controller init.sh script, download it, edit it, and then execute it from the command line (bash shell).
 * For private AKS clusters with limited or no Internet connectivity, please see [What to do About Private AKS Clusters](https://docs.spot.io/ocean/getting-started/aks/?id=what-to-do-about-aks-private-clusters).
   *Use a proxy or VPN to add or update the spotinst Helm repo in the private cluster.
 You need to create the config-map manually.
-  *For Kubectl, you cannot run the controller init script, since remote connectivity is disabled.
-You need to manually create the config-map and install the controller in the AKS using VPN or proxy.
+  *For Kubectl, you cannot run the controller init script since remote connectivity is disabled.
+You need to manually create the config-map and install the controller in the AKS using a VPN or proxy.

 When the Ocean Controller connectivity is successful, click **Next**.